JunruL/STA130-Project/README.md

 The slides includes all the results/conclusion of the analysis.

-Code for conducting analysis is contained in the Jupeter Notebook file as well.
+The R codes written for conducting statistical analysis is contained in the R-markdown (.rmd) file as well.